 Constructive feedback and comprehensive evaluation is an essential element of personal and professional development.
 Each resident has semi-annual meetings with their assigned mentor to review evaluations and overall performance, as well as to plan for the future by addressing issues such as finding a research project, choosing electives, fellowship applications, and looking for a job.

 The emphasis on mentoring begins with the acceptance into the program.
 We are prepared to begin discussing your training goals from that day forward.
-Interns are assigned a chief resident mentor prior to arrival to assist in the transition to internship and serve as a resource throughout their first year.
-Intern Orientation starts with a ropes course team building exercise and several opportunities to informally get to know your classmates.
+Intern Orientation starts with team building exercises and several opportunities to informally get to know your colleagues.
 As residents are ready to define their career path towards a subspecialty, area of research, practice base, or further training platform, we actively assist them in finding their “second tier” of mentors – those in their area(s) of interest who can serve as direct role models.
 We are fortunate to have a large and diverse faculty, including MDs and PhDs, who are invested and eager to mentor our residents.
 The breadth of the medical campus, including a School of Public Health and liaisons with National Jewish Medical Center and the Children’s Hospital, opens wide doors for residents to pursue various career goals within their internal medicine training.
 As an added measure of support, a confidential mentor system is in place for our residents.
-GIM faculty members Rita Lee, Rachel Swigris, Adam Trosterman, Jeremy Long, and Melanie Stickrath serve as these confidential mentors outside of the residency administration and are available for addition mentorship.
+GIM faculty members Rita Lee, Rachel Swigris, Adam Trosterman, Jeremy Long, and Melanie Stickrath serve as these confidential mentors outside of the residency administration and are available for additional mentorship.

 ‘Professionalism First’ is a campus-wide movement centering professionalism as the cornerstone of medicine.
 Likewise, professionalism is a guiding value within our residency and department.
 Therefore, the confidential Department of Medicine Professionalism Committee along with the School of Medicine’s Office of Professional Excellence uses non-punitive methods to promote professionalism in the stressful environments in which we work.